 Coding da Vinci – The cultural hackathon funded by the Federal Cultural Foundation is a collaboration by the Deutsche Digitale Bibliothek, the Forschungs- und Kompetenzzentrum Digitalisierung Berlin (digiS), the Open Knowledge Foundation Deutschland and Wikimedia Deutschland.

+III.
 Academy of Dramatic Arts and Digitality

 The third component of the programme Digital Culture will award 54 scholarships from 2019 to 2021 to enable theatre artists to study at the Academy of Dramatic Arts and Digitality.
 The academy is currently in the process of being established by the Theater Dortmund, the state of North Rhine-Westphalia and the city of Dortmund.
 In cooperation with the German Theatre Association, the Deutsche Theatertechnische Gesellschaft and the Dortmund University of Applied Sciences, the academy will be the first and only digital artistic research institution for Germany’s theatres, dedicated to educating and offer continued training to artistic and technical personnel.
 The artistic research scholarships at the academy will be financed with a total 1 million euros.